MajStc/CodersCamp2020.Project.HTML-CSS.Portfolio/README.md

 * GitHub Pages

 ### Setup
-To run this project you simply have to click <a href='https://majstc.github.io/CodersCamp2020.Project.HTML-CSS.BusinessCard/'>here</a> !
+To run this project you simply have to click <a href='https://majstc.github.io/CodersCamp2020.Project.HTML-CSS.BusinessCard/'>here</a> ! (becareful, github does not support _blank attribute ;) )

 ### Status
 The project is finished in 99%... stay tuned! ;)